Dior is a high-end, designer makeup brand but is Dior cruelty-free in 2021?

 Is Dior Cruelty-Free?

-Dior is NOT Cruelty-free in 2020.
+Dior is NOT Cruelty-free in 2021.
 Dior pays and allows their products to be tested on animals when required by law.
-Dior sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Dior sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 Dior is also owned by LVMH, a parent company that is also not cruelty-free.

 Below you will find an email response that I received from one of Dior’s reps when I asked them about their animal testing policy and whether their cosmetics are sold in stores in mainland China where it is required by law that most imported cosmetics be tested on animals:

 We do not test our products on animals nor do we permit others to do so except where it is required by law.
 We are deeply committed to the elimination of animal testing and we are playing a leading role in developing alternative methods through our support of the “Fund for Alternatives to Animal Testing” in the United States and the Opal Program in France.

 Dior confirmed that their products are indeed sold in China and the part in their policy that states “except where it is required by law” implies that Dior allows their products to be tested on animals by Chinese officials in order to sell in their country.

 Many truly cruelty-free cosmetic brands have chosen not to sell in retail stores in China for this very reason or until China no longer requires imported cosmetics to be tested on animals.

 Unfortunately, Dior refuses to do the same despite their claims of being “deeply committed to the elimination of animal testing.”

 Below is a couple of screenshots I took from Dior’s Chinese website clearly showing the brand sells in China: